-WAC 490-105-050 How does a school register its sales agents?
+WAC 490-105-050 Sales agent registration.
 (See RCW 28C.10.060.)

-- (1) Each school must register its sales agents with the agency within thirty calendar days of their hire. - (2) An application to register a sales agent must be in writing on forms supplied by the agency. - (3) Each individual applying to be registered as an agent is considered to be acting as an agent of the school designated on the application.
-No person can be independently registered to perform the functions of an agent.

-- (4) If an individual is applying to represent a private vocational school that is located in another state and does not operate a training facility within Washington state, the application must be accompanied by the fee in WAC 490-105-070(2). - (5) Each school to whom the agent is registered must notify the agency in writing within thirty calendar days following the date that the registered agent ceases to perform those services. - (6) Each school must provide training to sales agents prior to their representing the school.
-The training must include at a minimum: - (a) Provisions of the Private Vocational School Act (chapter 28C.10 RCW) and the regulations contained in this chapter; - (b) A detailed review of the school's catalog, enrollment contract, and refund policy; - (c) An organized review of the school's policies and practices governing the ethical conduct of sales agents.
+- (1) Each school shall be responsible for conduct of its admission/sales agents in the performance of their duties and shall provide them with adequate training to ensure compliance with training standards specified in subsection (6) of this section. - (2) Each school must register its sales agents with the agency within thirty calendar days of their hire.
+An application to register a sales agent must be in a format supplied by the agency. - (3) Each individual applying to be registered as an agent is considered to be acting as an agent of the school designated on the application.
+No person can be independently registered to perform the functions of an agent. - (4) If an individual is applying to represent a private vocational school that is located in another state and does not operate a training facility within Washington state, the application must be accompanied by the fee in WAC 490-105-070(2). - (5) Each school to which the agent is registered must inactivate the agent within thirty calendar days following the date that the registered agent ceases to perform those services. - (6) Each school shall ensure proper training to sales agents prior to their representing the school.
+The training shall include at a minimum: - (a) An applicant for sales agent must receive a copy of the Private Vocational School Act (chapter 28C.10 RCW) and the regulations contained in this chapter; all applicants must acknowledge that they have read the statutes and regulations concerning the Private Vocational School Act, by signing an attestation statement to be included in the personnel file; - (b) An applicant for sales agent shall be of good moral character and reputation as referenced in WAC 490-105-044(7); and - (c) The school shall ensure that each applicant is knowledgeable of the school's catalog, enrollment agreement and their policies and procedures.

-[Statutory Authority: RCW 28C.10.040(2).
-98-22-033, § 490-105-050, filed 10/29/98, effective 11/29/98.]
+[Statutory Authority: RCW 28.10.040 [28C.10.040].
+WSR 15-24-088, § 490-105-050, filed 11/30/15, effective 12/31/15.
+Statutory Authority: RCW 28C.10.040(2).
+WSR 98-22-033, § 490-105-050, filed 10/29/98, effective 11/29/98.]